 A stock photo is a photograph that is licensed for commercial use.
 These photos are typically used by businesses to add visual interest to their websites, advertisements, and marketing materials.
 As a stock photo contributor you upload your own images to a stock photography website for people to purchase for their own use.
 How cool would it to be a credited photographer in a magazine somewhere around the world?
 Or to see your picture on product packaging or in an ad online?

-Don't get me wrong, when someone buys your stock photo, they don't have to credit the photographer, but it happens!
+Don't get me wrong, when someone buys your stock photo, they don't have to credit the photographer, but it happens often!
 Either way, it's not for fame or fortune you should start selling stock images.
 It's more about generating some passive income from your existing portfolio, or to grow as a hobby photographer while making a few bucks while you're at it.

 My best tips for generating income as a stock photographer